 (download high-res version)

-that gives municipal officials a strong foundation in the operation of local government.
+a that gives municipal officials a strong foundation in the operation of local government.
 Participants learn about the role of elected officials and administrative staff and the relationships municipal officials have with other local governments, the state and federal government.
 The Institute includes two daylong sessions and three evening satellite broadcasts.

 “For more than 20 years, the Association has encouraged local elected officials to participate in the Institute, whether they are newly elected or have served for a while,” said Miriam Hair, executive director of the Municipal Association.
 “This Institute gives elected leaders with diverse personal and professional backgrounds an understanding and overview of the details of running a local government.”

 Highlights of topics covered during the sessions include the Freedom of Information Act, team building, budgeting, planning and zoning, human resources and economic development.